mahouboy23/IB-notes/MATH INTERNAL ASSESMENT.md

 - something about lego and function modeling
 - Projection (motion) of some kind (unique) using logger pro and then using function modeling to extrapolate a answer of some kind.
 - Modulization with a function of some data for analysis or to draw a conclusion.
 - Using normal/binomial distributions to find out something/see a trend/draw a conclusion about my typing speed.
+Since I am in MATH AA HL I need math aa topic and complexity so i will use the chi-square test, normal distribution, maclaurin series and integration.

 Enternaining IA: